What to do When Your Pain Flares Up

-This can result in whole body tension and you constantly feel the need to stretch!
+This can result in feeling like all your muscles are tight and you constantly feel the need to stretch!

 I’ve been there.
 Having dealt with back pain on and off for 10 years, sometimes a small tweak can turn into a full-blown acute episode of muscle spasms and struggling with every little movement.
 But often times that small tweak can just be that, a small tweak, that subsides as you continue to move about your day.

 Not every niggle or tweak will turn into an episode of pain and immobility.